An original theory or New Hypothesis regarding the Expansion of the Universe.

 gravitationally?

 They already have.
-From the Big Bang onward, for each nucleon, the curvature
+From the Big Bang onward, for each nucleon,

-of space‑time tells matter how to move and has expanded outward at the
+the curvature of space‑time tells matter how to move and has

-velocity of light, in the form of gravitational waves known as the cosmic
+expanded outward at the velocity of light, in the form of gravitational

-gravitational wave background.
 All matter is connected, then and now.

-Does each volume of space have the same temperature?
+Does each volume of space have the same temperature

-At the scale of the universe, the concept of thermodynamic equilibrium says so.
+At the scale of the universe, the concept of thermodynamic equilibrium

-universe.
+expands with the universe.
 The universe expands at the velocity of light.

 Soon after the Big Bang, we have recombination, which marks the beginning of the Cosmic Dark Ages where light absorption was maximal, with mostly HI atoms prevailing.
 Photons can be absorbed by the electron cloud around each atom rendering HI clouds opaque.
 At redshift z≈1089, or about 13 million years, re‑ionization began, eliminating a major photon absorption line.
 This was done by removing the electron cloud around hydrogen atoms and began the widespread emergence of ionized hydrogen.
 These early stars helped ionize hydrogen atoms H+, which allowed for universe‑wide transparency.
 [11]

-This expansion theory does not deal with matters during the first 13 million years after the Big Bang.
 Gravitation pulled matter together which led to the early formation of stars and then galaxies.
 [12]

 NASA's Wilkinson Microwave Anisotropy Probe (WMAP) announced in 2003 that the first stars were formed at redshift z≈20, or about 690 million years old.
 At about one billion years the Cosmic fog had lifted at redshift z=13.5, as the universe gradually transitioned into our visible sky.
 Now with denser, hotter, more intense star formation, the universe was richer in smaller spiral and irregular galaxies as opposed to the giant elliptical galaxies we see today.
 [13]